makezurich/makezurich-hardware-intro/README.md

 Then select *Tools > Board > Arduino Mbed OS Boards (nRF52840 / STM32H747) > Arduino NANO 33 BLE*

-Now plug in the Nano via USB and select it in the *Tools > Port* menu.
+Now connect the Nano BLE 33 Sense to your computer via USB and select it in the *Tools > Port* menu.

 Finally, open *File > Examples > Basics > Blink* and click the ⮕ *Upload* button.
 (Driver issues?
 Check the guide above.)